Thamilarasan-C/Event-Management-System/README.md

   - 1.From Event table and ticket table ,the event details are taken and send list of EventPoster(dto) as a response.
   - 2.Attendees are allowed to attend the events based on the ticketToken.
 ### 7. Other apis
-  some other apis are added to cross chect the details
+  some other apis are added to cross check the details